Main

 In 1802 Claiborne Co. was formed just north of Jefferson Co. (see present day map for location).

-In the 1810 "Samuel Marshall" is listed in the Warren Co. [founded in 1809] portion of the Claiborne & Warren Co.
+In 1810 "Samuel Marshall" is listed in the Warren Co. [founded in 1809] portion of the Claiborne & Warren Co.
 MS Census submitted Oct 25, on line 13 of page 6.

-He was head of a household of:
+He was head of a single white male household.

 There is a no Marshall listed in the 1810 Tax Rolls for Claiborne Co. so he may not have owned the land he lived on or it was taxed by Warren Co.